j0serobles/D3-Challenge/README.md

 While the ticks on the axes allow us to infer approximate values for each circle, it's impossible to determine the true value without adding another layer of data.
 Enter tooltips: developers can implement these in their D3 graphics to reveal a specific element's data when the user hovers their cursor over the element.
 We have added tooltips to the circles, and display each one when the user hovers over the circle.

+### Notes:
+There are two sets of files for each of the homework assignments:

+`index.html` - Contains the HTML page for the Core assignment (Static Scatter plot).

+`apps.js`    - Contains the Javascript logic for the Core assignment.

+`index2.html` - Contains the HTML for the dynamic part (Optional Assignment).

+`apps2.js` - Contains the Javascript logic for the dynamic part.

 - - -
 ### Copyright